HackYourFuture/curriculum/README.md

 **Module goals**

-- Build a full-stack project, using all the different technologies you've acquired during the HackYourFuture program.
+- Working on a full-stack skeleton (provided by us), using different technologies you’ve been exposed to during the HackYourFuture program.
+- Fill the gaps that you have left in the previous modules.
+Did you miss an Node assignment?
+Make sure to pick up an extra issue there.
-- Show that you can work and function in a team
+- Show that you can work and function in a team.
-- Get familiar working with Scrum
+- Get familiar working with Scrum.

+**After this module we offer (technical)interview and cv training for those who are interested.
+The goal of these sessions are to:**
-- Get your CV and LinkedIn ready for when you are ready to go to interviews
+- Get your CV and LinkedIn ready for when you are ready to go to interviews.
-- Get an understanding of how (technical) interviews go in the Dutch job market
+- Get an understanding of how (technical) interviews go in the Dutch job market.

-Our curriculum is subject to CC BY copyright.
-This means you can freely use our materials, but just make sure to give us credit for it:)